efmomoh/Hello_Microverse/README.md

 ### Key Features <a name="key-features"></a>

-- Set up the linter for the project for writing clean code👌
+- Set up the linter for the project 👌
 - Add the test file and node modules at the .gitignore file🚀
-- Add the styling color using CSS
+- Add the styling

 <p align="right">(<a href="#readme-top">back to top</a>)</p>